xinpascal/markdown-inline-graphviz/README.md

 # Installation

-    $ pip install markdown-inline-graphviz
+    $ pip3 install markdown-inline-graphviz --user

 # Usage

-Activate the `inline_graphviz` extension.
+Activate the `markdown_inline_graphviz` extension.
 For example, with Mkdocs, you add a stanza to mkdocs.yml:

 ```
 markdown_extensions:
-    - inline_graphviz
+    - markdown_inline_graphviz
 ```

 To use it in your Markdown doc: